-Now that you have identified your target foreign export markets, you need a market entry strategy that maps out how you are going to sell, deliver and distribute your products.
+You have identified the foreign market you want to export to.
+Now you need a market entry strategy that maps out how you are going to sell, deliver and distribute your products.
 There are three principal ways of entering an export market:

 - Direct Exports – products delivered directly to your client.